 Instruction to editor: Please change the sentence [L32P90] as follows:

-The Action field indicates what action shall be taken by the STA upon reception of an NDP Paging Frame
+Upon reception of an NDP Paging Frame

-with matching P-ID field as defined in 9.32f.5 NDPPaging Setup.
-The content of the Action field is described in Table 8-191c (Action field).
+with matching P-ID field as defined in 9.32f.5 NDPPaging Setup, The TWT STA takes an action indicated by the Action field as described in Table 8-191c (Action field).

-The Action field indicates what action shall be taken by the STA upon reception of an NDP Paging Frame with matching P-ID field as defined in 9.32f.5 NDPPaging Setup.
+The Action field indicates what action is taken by the STA upon reception of an NDP Paging Frame with matching P-ID field as defined in 9.32f.5 NDPPaging Setup.
 The content of the Action field is described in Table 8-191c (Action field).